How much of your marketing budget goes to online advertising?

-There’s a new study out that is pretty shocking, considering the tidal wave of Internet marketing gurus, agencies, and consultants out there.
+There’s a new study out that is pretty shocking, considering the number of self-proclaimed Internet marketing gurus, agencies, and consultants out there.
 The new study, conducted by The Boston Consulting Group, shows that only 3% of the average small business marketing budget is allocated to online advertising and marketing initiatives.

 Wow.
 That’s incredible.
-An overwhelming majority of small businesses either don’t see the value of online advertising, lead generation, and sales, or don’t believe there is value there.
+An overwhelming majority of small businesses either don’t see the value of online advertising, lead generation, and sales, or don’t believe there is enough value there.
+Or they just don’t understand it well enough to invest in it.
+I’m guessing the latter probably hits the nail on the head.

-Large businesses with more savvy marketing departments understand the gold mine of online advertising, but small mom and pop shops don’t.
+Large businesses with savvy marketing departments understand the gold mine that exists in online advertising and lead generation, but small mom and pop shops don’t always get it.
 The problem, then, seems to be one of education.
 According to the study:

 “[T]he survey found that many small-business executives are not fully aware of all the digital-advertising options available to them.
 And to the extent that they are aware of those options, they are often not sure what to do with them.
 This is why digital-advertising activity in the U.S. is driven by large companies.”